 Officer is located in Cardinia Shire, within Melbourne’s South East growth corridor, approximately 50 kilometres south-east of the Melbourne Central Business District.

-The Officer PSP applies to an area of approximately 1,021 hectares that is generally bound by the urban growth boundary to the north, future Officer employment precinct to the south, Gum Scrub Creek to the east and the Cardinia Creek Parklands and existing urban area of Beaconsfield to the west.
+The Officer Precinct Structure Plan (PSP) applies to an area of approximately 1,021 hectares that is generally bound by the urban growth boundary to the north, future Officer employment precinct to the south, Gum Scrub Creek to the east and the Cardinia Creek Parklands and existing urban area of Beaconsfield to the west.

 Amendment C232 to the Cardinia Shire Planning Scheme (Officer Town Centre Review)

-A comparison report has been produced to readily explain the differences between the previously approved Officer PSP and the PSP proposed under Amendment C232.
+A comparison report has been produced to readily explain the differences between the previously approved Officer PSP (see more below) and the PSP proposed under Amendment C232.
 The report sets out each page of the original PSP with the revised PSP.
 You can access the comparison report here.

 You can read more in the project newsletter here.

-Submissions to Amendment C232 will be accepted until Friday 27 April 2018.
+Submissions to Amendment C232 were accepted until Friday 27 April 2018.

 The review process included a thorough assessment of the controls that apply to the Officer town centre, resulting in significant consolidation of much of this content.
 In particular, the review has removed a number of the more onerous and repetitive controls included in the PSP, while retaining the strategic intent of the document to plan for high-quality, engaging, urban development.